Why Minor in History?

 Requirements: 5 History Courses

 To earn a minor, you must take a minimum of five history courses, at least three of which must be at the 200-level or above.
-Cross-listed courses are acceptable regardless of the department through which the student enrolls.
+One cross-listed course is acceptable regardless of the department through which the student enrolls.

 - Courses taken pass/fail and Advanced Placement credits do not count toward the minor.